Welcome to Lakeland Community College's department of dental hygiene.

 Dental hygienists also work as educators - teaching in dental hygiene and dental school programs, providing continuing education seminars, and research - conducting clinical research and/or collecting and analyzing scientific data.

-Dental hygenienics is a licensed profession.
-Following graduation from an accredited dental hygiene program, the applicant is required to demonstrate proficiency by successful completion of board examinations that may include both written and clinical sections.
+Dental hygiene is a licensed profession.
+Following graduation from an accredited dental hygiene program, the applicant is required to demonstrate competency by successful completion of board examinations that may include both written and clinical sections.
 The license to practice dental hygiene is issued by the state board of dentistry in the state where employment is pursued.

 - one full day written exam